Negru-Diana/Cpp/README.md

 -  🔍 **Advanced Query Options** – Users can filter and sort movies based on title, genre, or release year.

 -  🛒 **Rental Cart Management** – Easily add, view, and clear rental selections before checkout.

+-  🖼️ **Interactive Read-Only Cart** – View movie selections in a read-only cart where movies are represented by a geometric figure.

 -  🎲 **Random Movie Generation** – Users can generate a rental cart with a specified number of randomly selected movies from the existing list.